cogmaster-stats/r-cogstats/slides/02-eda-inference.md

 Statistics are and statistics is
 ========================================================

 "Statisticians are applied philosophers.
 Philosophers argue how many angels can dance on the head of a needle; statisticians *count* them. (...)
 We can predict nothing with certainty but we can predict how uncertain our predictions will be, on average that is.
-Statistics is the science that tells us how."  <span class="showtooltip" title="Senn S (2003).
-Dicing with death.
-Chance, Risk and Health.
-Cambridge University Press."><a href="">Senn (2003)</a></span>
+Statistics is the science that tells us how."
+Senn (2003)

 * Providing appropriate (meaningful and robust) numerical and visual summary of the data.
 * Summarizing associations, spotting unusual observations.